pwang649/myWiki/docs/Reinforcement Learning/Overview.md

 ---

 ### Book
-- An introduction to Reinforcement Learning, Sutton and Barto, Second Edition, 400 Pages
+- _An introduction to Reinforcement Learning_, Sutton and Barto, Second Edition, 400 Pages

 ### Introduction to Reinforcement Learning